ConduceInc/conduce-python-api/doc/source/index.rst

 Conduce Python API
 ==================

-.. note::  This document is a work in progress.

 What's covered here
 -------------------
 Conduce is a data visualization platform design to enable users to integrate data from disparate systems and present them for analysis and discovery.
 The Python API provides users with a mechanism to ingest data, construct visualization components called lenses, and display those lenses on a two-dimensional substrate, like a map or floor plan, within the Conduce environment.
 This document provides a detailed description of the Python API and provides examples of its use.